Fish and aquatic environment

 The hydraulic fishway Fishheart will be in use at the lowermost power plant on the Iijoki river, PVO-Vesivoima Oy’s Raasakka power plant, from 2023 to 2025.
 The system will be used not only as a migration solution for fish to bypass the Raasakka power plant, but also to improve the efficiency of the transport of fish.
 Fishheart in Raasakka is the first ready-to-use solution at the lowermost power plant on a harnessed river flowing into the sea.
 Its operation will provide valuable additional information on the efficiency of the system as part of a solution to migratory fish issues in harnessed rivers.

 A fishway has been planned at the Raasakka power plant in the Iijoki river.
-The fishway is part of the Iijoki river migratory fish project in 2020 – 2022.
+The fishway plan was part of the Iijoki river migratory fish project in 2020 – 2022.
+With Metsähallitus, we applied for a permit in 2017.
 The authority granted permissions to build fishways in Raasakka in December 2020.
-With Metsähallitus, we applied for a permit in 2017.
+Appeals against the permit were processed in court proceedings.

 There has been one fishway at Pohjolan Voima’s power plant Isohaara in the Kemijoki river since 1993.
 Isohaara is the lowermost power plant along the Kemijoki.
 There is also another fishway in Isohaara, the Vallitunsaari fishway, which was completed in 2012.
 Another fishway is located in the Iijoki headwaters, at the dam of the Kostonjärvi regulation lake.